ronanren/portfolio-performance-sync/README.md

 # portfolio-performance-sync

-Track your Portfolio Performance account and receive daily notifications with key updates and insights.
+Track your portfolio performance account and get real-time data via api and widgets.

 ## Development